 FireSim is an open-source FPGA-accelerated full-system hardware simulation platform that makes it easy to validate, profile, and debug RTL hardware implementations at 10s to 100s of MHz.
 FireSim simplifies co-simulating ASIC RTL with cycle-accurate hardware and software models for other system components (e.g. I/Os).
 FireSim can productively scale from individual SoC simulations hosted on on-prem FPGAs (e.g., a single Xilinx Alveo board attached to a desktop) to massive datacenter-scale simulations harnessing hundreds of cloud FPGAs (e.g., on Amazon EC2 F1).
+For a quick, two-page overview of FireSim, check-out our recent retrospective paper from the ISCA@50 Retrospectives collection.

-Getting started: You can find our extensive documentation and getting-started guide at docs.fires.im.
+Getting started: You can find our extensive documentation and getting-started guides at docs.fires.im.
 The FireSim codebase is open-source at github.com/firesim/firesim and we welcome pull requests and issues.
 You can also get help from the FireSim user community on our User Forum.
-Additionally, we frequently run tutorials at various conferences and events; for overview purposes, you can find the most recent slide decks at fires.im/tutorial-recent (you should still follow docs.fires.im for the most up to date getting-started guide).
+Additionally, we frequently run tutorials at various conferences and events; for overview purposes, you can find the most recent slide decks at fires.im/tutorial-recent (you should still follow docs.fires.im for the most up to date getting-started guides).

 Learn more